johnperry-math/AoC2018/README.md

   they had slightly different optimal states for some locations, even after studying their code closely (they did it quite a bit differenlty), but after reading and re-reading the rules I finally realized my mistake.

+### Day 24: Immune Simulator 20XX

+The poor reindeer has an infection!
+We need to determine how weak it is, and how to help it fight the infection off.

+1. After a battle between the immune system and the infection, how many armies remain?
+(Sadly, they'll be infection armies...)
+2. What is the minimum boost to the immune system needed for it to win?

+#### Tools

+* Ada's generic array sorting, which I'm still not very used to
+* Binary search _a la_ Method of Bisection

+#### Experience

+As with many others who completed this puzzle, I spent more time writing data structures and logic to implement the targeting and attack orders than with anything else.
+Even after getting the example to work, I could not solve Part 1, so I compared to the output of posted solution, and found one of my bugs that way.
+However, I still had a different answer.
+**After wasting over an hour** trying to determine why my program was getting a different answer, I tried my answer **and it worked!**
+In other words, the posted solution was wrong -- which I was quite sure of at that point, as I could even tell which rule is was not implementing.

+Bugs I committed (the latter two pretty common, from what I read):
+* The logic of `Still_Standing` first used `for all` instead of `for some`.
+* Originally I sorted each army twice in each round: when targeting, then again when attacking.
+Trouble was, I wasn't using references to refer to them, but array indices!
+So the indices no longer pointed to the correct places.
+  That led to the current approach, though in retrospect perhaps I should have used references; i.e., `aliased` and `'Access`.
+* In Part 2 it's worth remembering the correct result, since you may move from the correct boost for the immune system to win to the next-lower boost, which the infection wins, and _that's the wrong time to count armies!_